jethrolarson/jethrolarson.github.com/resume.md

 Current Role: Lead developer for Tableau Next Metrics

 * Built orchestration system for managing agents across remote workspaces.
 Automated processes that would take developers > 5 hours into set and forget agentic workflows that can queue spec-driven development while AFK without sacrificing visibility and control.
-* Shipped Tableau Next Metric Card across 6 distribution surfaces
+* Shipped Tableau Next Metric Card across 6 distribution surfaces.
+Deep user configuration support, responsive, multiple embedding contexts on web, Slack, and MS teams.
+Heavy-multi-team collaboration.
 * Launched [Tableau Pulse](https://www.tableau.com/products/tableau-pulse)
-* Acted as development lead on [Tableau Exchange](https://exchange.tableau.com)
+* Acted as development lead on [Tableau Exchange](https://exchange.tableau.com) on web and embedded experiences.
 * Shipped multiple hybrid app development on tableau desktop enabling same-day deployment of bug fixes where previous process would take months
 * Delivered Angular to React migration for [Tableau Public](https://public.tableau.com)
 * Led and developed the team's agile, quality, and CI/CD processes taking us from shipping our software a couple times a month to multiple times a day